 - What information do you want to collect from your attendees through your event app?

-Once you have your event flow mapped out, you can start thinking about the next major element of event success: speakers and influencers.
-Stay tuned for part three of our 6 Keys to Event Planning Success series, where we’ll cover how the right presenters can not only inspire your audience, but help to engage them before, during and after the event.
+Once you have your event flow mapped out, you can start thinking about the next major element of event success.
+Stay tuned for part three of our series, 6 Keys to Event Planning Success: Speakers & Influencers, where we’ll cover how the right presenters can not only inspire your audience, but help to engage them before, during and after the event.